rbitting/pi-display/python/README.md

 #### Configuration Options

 * `enabled`: Boolean to declare whether to get and display the word of the day

-### Fast CLI

-Network speed information is run in local speed tests via the Fast CLI.

-#### Configuration Options

-* `enabled`: Boolean to declare whether to calculate and display the network speed

 ### News